surajmandalcell/potato-dark/README.md

 $ cp themes/potato-dark/exampleSite/config.toml .
 ```

-Now, you can start editing this file and add your own information!
+Now, you can start editing this file and add your own stuff!

 ## Contributing